kresnasatya/dev.kresna.me/src/posts/browser-engine-with-swift-but-why.md

 Luckily I found it!
 The [Browser Engineering book](https://browser.engineering) - created by Pavel Panchekha and Chris Harrelson.
 This books covers the foundation of how to make the web browser using Python.
 I have follow the chapter since October 2025 and using the Python as the authors suggest.
 I save it into a GitHub repository called [brownie](https://github.com/kresnasatya/brownie).
 Now, I'm in the last chapter and soon it will be finished. :)

+## Reason

-Before I mention the plan, I will give you three reason why I choose Swift as programming language to make a browser engine:
+There are three reasons why I choose Swift as programming language to make a browser engine:

 **1. Curiousity**